Weedland FAQ

 What accessories do I need for concentrates?

-Concentrates require higher temperatures than flower.
-You'll need either a concentrate-specific vaporizer or a dab rig with a banger or nail.
-A dab tool to handle the product.
-A torch if you're going traditional.
+Higher temperatures than flower.
+You'll need a concentrate-specific vaporizer or a dab rig with a banger or nail, a dab tool, and a torch if you're going traditional.

 Different world from flower.
 Start simple.